 Architects can plan certain rooms to be incredibly novel or interesting, because they have effectively infinite resources to bring forth their dreams

 Given the tight five-year timeline, this castle must prioritize risk minimization.
 Once construction is underway, there would be little-or-no time for experimentation.
-Even if there were 50% more time, the challenge of coordinating a large (probably hastily assembled), team of open market builders would make it prohibitively difficult to try something that hadn't already been proven viable by past projects.
+Even if there were 50% more time, the challenge of coordinating a large team of builders would make it prohibitively difficult to try something that hadn't already been proven viable by past projects.

 An Enterprise castle is a grandiose statement of its time.
 It showcases the best materials & techniques of the era in which it was built.
 The facade of an enterprise castle is stately.
 The interior is ornate, while complying with every government regulation imposed on its builders.
-In contrast to the New VC-funded Project, Enterprise Projects are created under the belief that the product should be equipped to span generations.
+In contrast to the New VC-funded Project, Enterprise Projects are created with the expectation they should remain viable for generations.

 Château de Versailles, constructed in many phases from 1631 through 1675 (as it stood in 1668).
 4.6 stars on 120,000+ Google Reviews